ARC Centre for Next-Gen Architectural Manufacturing

 The integrated, cross-disciplinary, and innovative training framework of the ARC Centre for Next-Gen Architectural Manufacturing is designed to bridge current gaps in knowledge and practice through three key connected research and training themes:

 - Synthesis of creative operational processes and practices in design.

 - Management of business processes and commercial models.

 - Analytics unlocking the potential of historic project data.

 The ARC Centre for Next-Gen Architectural Manufacturing is recruiting 25 PhD researchers and 3 postdoctoral fellows to pursue industry-embedded research projects over the next 5 years.

-With our industry partners Architectus, Bollinger + Grohmann, Cox, Grimshaw, Mott MacDonald, and Tzannes we will accelerate digital transformation in AEC businesses by developing industry and organisational interventions.
+With our industry partners Architectus, Bollinger + Grohmann, Cox, Grimshaw, and Tzannes we will accelerate digital transformation in AEC businesses by developing industry and organisational interventions.

-This new developed knowledge will be communicated via research education standards developed with our institutional partners Australian Institute of Architects, Association of Consulting Architects Australia, Architects Accreditation Council of Australia, and the Chartered Institute of Architectural Technologists to facilitate adoption, exploration, and innovation in training in architectural manufacturing.
+This new developed knowledge will be communicated via research education standards developed with our institutional partners Australian Institute of Architects, Association of Consulting Architects Australia, and the Architects Accreditation Council of Australia, to facilitate adoption, exploration, and innovation in training in architectural manufacturing.

-Through this framework we can leverage advanced architectural computing discoveries made by our academic partners University of NSW Sydney, Swinburne University of Technology Melbourne, and University of Adelaide; together with our international university partners University College London, Institute for Advanced Architecture of Catalonia Barcelona, the Royal Danish Academy of Fine Arts Copenhagen, and Bauhaus University Weimar to connect architectural design with the opportunities afforded by advanced manufacturing systems.
+Through this framework we can leverage advanced architectural computing discoveries made by our academic partners University of NSW Sydney, Swinburne University of Technology Melbourne, and University of Adelaide; together with our international university partners University College London, Institute for Advanced Architecture of Catalonia Barcelona, and the Royal Danish Academy of Fine Arts Copenhagen to connect architectural design with the opportunities afforded by advanced manufacturing systems.